 Aims and scope

-Veterinary Record Open is a journal dedicated to publishing specialist veterinary research across a range of topic areas including those of a more niche and specialist nature to that considered in the weekly Veterinary Record.
+Veterinary Record Open is a journal dedicated to publishing specialist veterinary research across a range of topic areas including those of a more niche and specialist nature to that considered in the weekly Vet Record.
 Research from all disciplines of veterinary interest will be considered.
 It is an Open Access journal of the British Veterinary Association.

 Publishing procedures are built around rapid peer review and continuous publication, with research being published online as soon as the article is ready.
 Authors are asked to pay article publishing charges on acceptance; the ability to pay does not influence editorial decisions.